Public Cloud: Get the Ungettable from Top Providers

 Cost effective

 Public cloud brings together a greater level of resources so users can benefit from the largest economies of scale.
-The centralized operation and management of the underlying resources is shared across all of the subsequent services.
+The centralized operation and management of the underlying resources is shared across all the subsequent services.

-Utility style payment model
+Utility style

-Public cloud services employ a pay-as-you-go model whereby the consumer is able to access the resource they need, when they need them, and only pay for what they use; avoiding wasted capacity.
+Public cloud services employ a pay- as-you-go model whereby the consumer is able to access the resource they need, when they need them, and only pay for what they use; avoiding wasted capacity.

 Reliability